Optimizing My Horse’s Diet

 • Supporting naturally balanced hormones

-• Supporting a balanced pH & more!
+• Supporting a balanced pH where parasites can’t thrive & more!

 We typically start with a base feed of Cool Stance coconut copra (by Stance Equine USA).
-This serves as an excellent base for most horses; however, it has an inverted calcium to phosphorus ratio, which just means it needs to be fed with something rich in calcium.
-This is important to prevent the body from leaching calcium from the bones in effort to offset the higher phosphorus.
-To remedy this, we suggest pairing Cool Stance with Vitality Super Greens, Tanner’s Triumph, or Nettle Leaf, as there’s enough naturally occurring calcium in these herbs to balance an average feeding of Cool Stance.
+This serves as an excellent base for most horses; however, it is not a complete feed and it has an inverted calcium to phosphorus ratio, which means it needs to be fed with in conjunction with various nutrients & calcium.
+Additional calcium is important here, to prevent the body from leaching calcium from the bones in effort to offset the higher phosphorus and keep the blood balanced.
+We suggest pairing Cool Stance with Grace’s AbundanceVitality Super Greens, Tanner’s Triumph, or Nettle Leaf + Icelandic Kelp, as these are naturally rich in calcium and 1/2 lb per meal).
 If Cool Stance won’t work for you or your horse for any reason, then soaked, organic or non-GMO hay pellets / cubes can be used instead, if a base feed is needed.

 • Cool Stance - Only one ingredient (coconut), supports healthy digestion, a normal inflammatory response, has low NSC, & higher protein.

-• Selenium-E2500 (Se + Vit E combo) - Selenium is critical for a strong, healthy immune system, to ward off infection, cancer & more.
+• Selenium-E2500 (Se + Vit E combo) - Selenium is critical for a strong, healthy immune system, for healthy digestion, to ward off infection, cancer & more.
 We recommend checking your horse's levels with your vet (approx $185 for blood test with vitamin E).
-Selenium-deficient horses can struggle to maintain their weight & muscle, can be tired or lay down frequently, be resistant to work, prone to infections easily, etc. Vitamin E is critical to provide horses off lush pasture as they cannot internally generate E. It’s important for immune system function, warding off infections, supporting muscle & nerve function, & much more.
+Selenium-deficient horses can struggle to maintain their weight & muscle, can be tired or lay down frequently, be resistant to work, prone to infections easily, have digestive troubles, etc. Vitamin E is critical to provide horses off lush pasture as they cannot internally generate E. It’s important for immune system function, warding off infections, supporting muscle & nerve function, & much more.

 • Redmond's Loose Salt or Sea-90 salt - Natural electrolytes including sodium, 84+ beneficial minerals.

-• Magnesium Glycinate – Helpful for immune system function, yet many are deficient.
+• Magnesium GlycinateHelpful for immune system function, yet many are deficient.
 Magnesium is said to be the most critical mineral required for electrical stability of every cell in the body.
 Replenishing stores can help rectify countless physical challenges & weak points.

-Please send us before & after pictures of your horse, if you would like to be featured by Yucc’ It Up! in a testimonial or social media post.
-We would love to share your horse's story!
 Also, please join us on Facebook in our private Yucc' It Up!
 Community page.
 You can ask questions, discuss ideas, hear feedback from other customers, and be a part of our little online 'family'!

 *To learn more about the risks of GMO's, please click here.